 Treatment For Muscle Twitches In Children

 The treatment options may vary depending on the cause of the disease.
 If the reasons are not identifiable on examination, symptom-relieving medications are prescribed to manage the condition.
 These may include the following options (8).
+Most are neurological drugs that help relax the nervous system or nerves.

 - Drugs such as sedatives, tranquilizers (clonazepam), or anticonvulsants may be prescribed.